 Let’s keep it simple.
 Say your current free checking offers complimentary paper statements (even though you encourage e-statements).
 Your new account will only offer e-statements (with paper statements provided at a fee).

 From our perspective, and that of over 600 financial institutions already using Subscription (Value-Added) Checking programs, the Pros outweigh the Cons.

 Knowing as many of the “bad” things that can happen going in to something new is the best way to be prepared.
-As we’ve said, Value-Added Checking may not be for your institution.
+As we’ve said, Subscription (Value-Added) Checking may not be for your institution.

 However, if it is, there are many benefits for account holders, staff, and the organization as a whole.

 We can help your institution decide if Subscription (Value-Added) Checking is right for you.
 Simply schedule a 15 minute chat to start the process.

 Blogger.
 Speaker.
 Futurist.
 Part-time Jedi.